All posts

 Then it matters — and the evidence trail that daily operations have created becomes the primary source of information about the business.
 Not the entity registration.
 Not the operating agreement.
 The actual, observable record of what happened.

-Daily operations create evidence, not just outcomes
+Daily operations create evidence, not only outcomes

 Every transaction generates a record.
 Every contract creates a reference point.
 Every communication becomes potential evidence of where decisions were made, what purpose the entity serves, and how the business actually operates.